-Join Ben Long for an in-depth discussion in this video Drive mode, part of Shooting with the Canon 60D.
+Join Ben Long for an in-depth discussion in this video Drive mode, part of Canon 60D Essential Training.

 Henri Cartier-Bresson spoke extensively about the decisive moment, that one particular moment that happens that is the perfect decisive expression of the scene or event.
 Because he was a genius, he was often able to fire his camera at that perfect decisive moment.
 For the rest of us, there is Drive mode.
 In Drive mode, as you hold down the Shutter button, the camera will continue to snap frames one after another.
 Drive mode is a great tool for shooting in fast moving environments-- sports, street shooting, nature shots.
 But it can also be ideal for portraiture, when a person's face is making lots of tiny subtle changes and you're not sure which is the ideal expression.